icoretech/airbroke/README.md

 - PostgreSQL 15+ database
 - 8+ free database connections slots per instance

-## Architecture

-### Data Collection API

-The core of Airbroke is an ingestion endpoint that is compatible with Airbrake.
-It's built using Next.js 13+ route handlers.
-In the interest of simplicity, we've sidestepped the use of queue systems.
-As a result, parsing and transactions currently occur in-band.
-Even with high traffic volumes, a single instance has demonstrated robust request-per-minute (RPM) performance.

-### Frontend

-The Airbroke user dashboard utilizes Tailwind CSS, creating a blend of server-rendered and client components for a fluid user experience.
-Some caching may be in effect to limit excessive database queries, but the emphasis for the frontend remains on maintaining a minimal resource footprint.

 ## Deployment Options

 Airbroke provides flexibility in deployment options.
 You can either deploy it from the built source code or use a multiarch Docker image.
 For Kubernetes deployments, a Helm chart is provided.
 As Airbroke is a Next.js 13 application, it can be deployed wherever a Node.js server is supported.
 This includes managed environments such as Vercel, Netlify, and Heroku.